LevanBokeria/concept_gen_analysis/scripts/bayesian_sequential_design/README.md

 bayesianSequentialDesign-master:
 Alex Quent's repository that contained the original scripts for bayesian sequential design.

-power_by_n_plots:
+power_by_n_plots: some older plots of power by various maxN per group.
+The new plotting script doesn't save images.

 quickSimResults:
 Folder that stores results from quickBayesSim.R script, where you can just set maxN per group, n-simulations, and run a for loop to see the "power" to support H1 or H0, without doing any sequential analysis.

 rslurm_raw_and_preprocessed:
 files that are the output of rslurm simulations ran on the CBU server.
-This folder also contains files as a result of preprocessing those slurm simulations into a nice dataframe.
+The cluster output is automatically saved in the working directory, so then you should manually copy those folders to this 'rslurm_raw_and_preprocessed' folder.
+This folder also contains files as a result of preprocessing those slurm simulations into a nice dataframe, using the getResultsWrapper.R script.

 utils:
 folder containing various helper functions.